zx80/proxy-pattern-pool/README.md

 When `max_size` is not *None*, a `Pool` is created to store the created objects so as to reuse them.
 It is the responsability of the user to return the object when not needed anymore by calling `_ret_obj` explicitely.
+This is useful for code which keeps creating new threads, eg `werkzeug`.
 For a database connection, a good time to do that is just after a `commit`.

 The `Pool` class manage a pool of objects in a thread-safe way.